mrlacey/DemoSnippets/README.md

 ## Features

 - Store your code snippets in a file with a **.demosnippets** extension.
-- Automatically add the contents of all .demosnippets files to the Toolbox when solution loads.
+- Automatically add the contents of all .demosnippets files to the Toolbox when a solution loads.
 (Can be disabled in Options.)
-- Automatically remove all demo snippets from the Toolbox when solution is closed.
+- Automatically remove all demo snippets from the Toolbox when a solution is closed.
 (Can be disabled in Options.)
 - Add individual files to the Toolbox by right-clicking on the file in Solution Explorer and selecting **'Add to Toolbox'**.
 - Add all files to the Toolbox by right-clicking on the solution in Solution Explorer and selecting **'Add All DemoSnippets to Toolbox'**.
 - Remove all DemoSnippets from the Toolbox by right-clicking on the Toolbox and selecting **'Remove All DemoSnippets'**.